7 Little Known Facts About André Breton

 Manifeste du Surrealisme

 In the first manifesto, Breton defined surrealism as a reaction to war, calling it “pure psychic automatism.”
 However, in his second edition, he combined his theories with Marxist ideology, with surrealism existing as a social-revolutionary movement.
+His third rewrite occurred during World War II while in exile in North America in 1938.
+Its name changed to Manifeste pour un art revolutionnaire independant (Manifesto for an Independent Revolutionary Art).

-What started as a concept of art and literature expanded to political identity and Breton was at the forefront of the crossover.
-He joined the Communist party in 1926 but withdrew by 1935 after noting its incompatibilities with his surrealism values of the time.
+What started as a concept of art and literature expanded to political identity, and Breton was at the forefront of the crossover.
+He joined the Communist Party in 1926 but withdrew by 1935 after noting its incompatibilities with his surrealism values of the time.

 Cover of Nadja